This is a guide covering everything you need to know about gobos in photography.

 It can also take form in many different ways.
 Maybe you’re leaning more into a darker and more mysterious story with your image, or maybe your subject hiding away from someone.

-Vertical bars created by the gobo can imply various meanings towards the audience, like an imagery of the subject being held in captivity.
+Vertical bars created by the gobo can imply various meanings to the audience, like the imagery of the subject being held in captivity.

-The shapes of the shadows produced by gobos are useful in creating powerful imageries that support the narrative of your image.
+The shapes of the shadows produced by gobos are useful in creating powerful imagery that supports the narrative of your image.